0x1000000/SqExpress/Readme.md

 This an article that explains the library principles: ["Syntax Tree and Alternative to LINQ in Interaction with SQL Databases"](https://itnext.io/syntax-tree-and-alternative-to-linq-in-interaction-with-sql-databases-656b78fe00dc?source=friends_link&sk=f5f0587c08166d8824b96b48fe2cf33c)

+## Demo Application

+You can find a realistic usage of the library in this ASP.Net demo application - [SqGoods](https://github.com/0x1000000/SqGoods)

 # Content
 1. [Get Started](#get-started)